+I spent most of my childhood immersed in the world of music and performance.
+In high school, I attended a music conservatory, where I studied with virtuoso Albert Markov.
+He ingrained in me a meticulous attention to detail.
+In college, I traded my violin for a MacBook and formally majored in human-computer interaction.
 I spent many weekends at hackathons.
-Hackathons were my safe place to dream up ideas and realize them as quickly as possible; what more could you want?
+Hackathons were my safe place to dream up ideas and realize them as quickly as possible.
 In the middle of my senior year, one of these weekend hacks evolved into a startup.
 Inc. Magazine named it one of America’s Coolest College Startups.

 If there’s one thing I learned at school, it’s that it’s okay to play at the intersection of a lot of disciplines.
 That’s where the most fun is happening anyway.

 I’m currently an interaction designer at Google in New York City.